guidance-guarantee-programme/pension_guidance/content/shop_around.md

 ##Comparing income drawdown products

 To compare products where you take money from your pension pot as and when you need it (income drawdown) you’ll need some knowledge of investing.
-This means knowing which funds and markets to invest in to make sure your money lasts and keeps up with or beats the rate of inflation.

-You’ll also need to look out for fees.
-A financial adviser can help you with this.
+You need to know which funds and markets to invest in to make sure your money lasts and keeps up with or beats the rate of inflation.
+You also need to look out for fees.
+A financial adviser can help you with this and your income drawdown choices.

 ###Comparing income drawdown - what you need

-To compare income drawdown products you’ll need to:
+To compare income drawdown products you need to:

 * understand investment terms and choices
 * look at the options available on each product
 * make decisions about where you want to invest your money
 * check investment management and administration fees

-You’ll also need to know how your [pension pot will be taxed](/tax) every time you take money out of it.
+You also need to know how your [pension pot will be taxed](/tax) every time you take money out of it.

 %If your investments don't perform well and you take too much money from your pension pot, you could run out of retirement income.%